Mother's Child (film): Release

 The film had its world premiere at the 43rd Netherlands Film Festival on September 21, 2024.
 On 25 September, it was screened at the Blikvangers Film Festival in block 1.

 Mother's Child had its International premiere on 15 February 2025, as part of the 75th Berlin International Film Festival, in the Berlinale Shorts 4.

-The film will also be screened at the Kaboom Animation Festival from 21 to 23 March in Utrecht and from 27 to 30 March in Amsterdam.
+The film was also be screened at the Kaboom Animation Festival from 21 to 23 March in Utrecht and from 27 to 30 March in Amsterdam.